-Elevated, pedestal, and supported pavers are all terms used to describe an assembly method for pavers which creates space, commonly called the plenum, between the bottom of the paver and whatever surface is below.
+Elevated, pedestal, and supported pavers are all terms used to describe an assembly method for pavers that create space, commonly called the plenum, between the bottom of the paver and whatever surface is below.
 This assembly is most often used for rooftop terraces, decks, and pools to properly manage water and protect the roof while creating an aesthetically pleasing and usable space.

-A typical supported paver assembly with and integrated ThermaPANEL system
+A typical supported paver assembly with an integrated ThermaPANEL system

-Pedestal supported paver rooftop patio in Brooklyn, NY which requires cooling
+Pedestal supported paver rooftop patio in Brooklyn, NY that required cooling

 Supported paver deck at the summit of Snowbird Resort

 Rooftop decks, plazas, and terraces are fantastic ways to maximize usable space.
 If you are considering heating or cooling options for your supported paver project, contact us to discuss the options.
 Download our brochure for more detailed information on our product and systems, as well as installation instructions and finished project examples.